 The boiler target temperature is determined by the type of demand received by the control.
 A boiler demand calculates a boiler target based on the characterized heating curve settings and the outdoor air temperature.
-A DHW demand and a Setpoint demand have temperature settings to which the boilers are operated to meet.
+A DHW demand has a temperature setting to which the boiler is operated to meet.